bambooforest/IntroDataScience_Spring_2022/README.md

-# Introductory to data science
+# Intro to data science

 Syllabus and schedule -- both subject to change but these online versions are always up-to-date: